 - Telescope Peak – The 11,043 high point of the Park sits between Death Valley and Panamint Valley.
 It is a fourteen mile round trip to the summit and back along a good trail.
-Winter may have snow and we need to be prepared for that.
+Winter may have snow, which we will be sure to prepare for.

 Price includes guiding, permits, campsite, group camping gear, tents, kitchen gear, and all meals.
 Car camping means we eat fresh, healthy meals all trip!

 No prior hiking or backpacking experience required, but you should be in good physical shape.
 See our detailed tips on physical training in the “Resources” tab.